 The GED was developed by the American Council on Education (ACE) in 1942.

-GED provides returning members of the military the certification required to ease back into the civilian workforce.
+GED certifies members of the military as required to ease back into the civilian workforce.

 After having undergone numerous revisions, the GED now consists of a set of five tests in core high school curriculum topics.

 GED tests measure the main academic skills and knowledge that you would acquire within a four year high school education.